drojaazu/suddendesu/content/entry/tinkle-pit-leftover-demo-screen-and-level-select/index.md

 tags:
 - namco
 - debug tool
+- easter egg
 ---

 I've been playing around with the MAME debugger recently.
-I loaded up Tinkle Pit, a cute, simple (at first...) maze game recently and started playing around with altering memory values.
-I found what appeared to be the value for the current game mode, and began messing with it, and then came across an odd screen...
+I loaded up Tinkle Pit, a cute, simple (at first...) maze game and started playing around with altering memory values.
+I found what appeared to be the value for the current game mode, and after poking it for a bit, I came across an odd screen...

 <!--more-->

-**THREE YEARS LATER UPDATE:** This was the first "real" post I made on this site and was the impetus for everything else I've done here since.
-My discoveries here were very much a product of trial and error and a bit of luck.
-In the three years since this was posted (almost to the day!), my understanding of the M68k processor and reverse engineering disassemblies in general has improved tremendously, so I've been going back over some of my older posts to make corrections and improvements.
+**THREE YEARS LATER UPDATE:** This was the first "real" post I made on this site and was the impetus for what this site has since become.
+My discoveries here were very much a product of trial and error (and a bit of luck).
+In the three years since this was posted (almost to the day!), my understanding of the M68000 processor and reverse engineering disassemblies in general has improved tremendously, so I've been going back over some of my older posts to make corrections and improvements.
 And there were definitely many improvements to make here.
 The article has been entirely rewritten with a bunch of new stuff found.
 Enjoy!

 # Unused Game Modes

-The basic structure of the Tinkle Pit code consists of a main loop with a jump to the code for the game's current "mode."
-The game mode can be things like the Namco logo in the beginning, or the Title Screen, or Attract Mode, or the Ranking Screen, or actual Gameplay, etc. The pointer table for the modes begins at 0xC00786, with 0x2B entries.
+The basic structure of the Tinkle Pit code consists of a main loop with a jump to the code for the game's current "mode of operation."
+The mode can be things like the Namco logo in the beginning, or the Title Screen, or Attract Mode, or the Ranking Screen, or actual Gameplay, etc. The pointer table for the modes begins at 0xC00786, containing 0x2B entries.

-The current mode is stored in RAM at 0x310A .
+The current mode is stored in RAM at 0x310A.
 Rather than pointing to the index of the pointer table, this value holds the offset of the entry in the table.
 Since every offset in the table is a long (4 bytes), this means we need to multiply the index we want by 0x4 to get the correct value.
-For example, if we want to see the game ending, which is the point at index 0x24, we'll need to set 0x310A to (0x24 x 0x4) = 0x90.
+For example, if we want to see the game ending, which is the pointer at index 0x24, we'll need to set 0x310A to 0x90 (0x24 x 0x4).
 Most of the games modes actually consist of a pair of entries containing initialization code and loop code.
 Using the game ending example again, 0x24 is the init code, while 0x25 is the loop code; mode 0x25 is set at the end of 0x24 automatically.
 As such, while these are two seperate indices in the pointer table, they are functionally the same game mode.
 It's important to call the init code first so things works properly.

 All but three game modes are used.
 Indices 0x4 and 0x5 were probably an init/loop pair, but now both point to RTS's.
 Whatever code they once had has been removed.
 Nothing to be done about that.